Ofo comes to the US, joining the bike-share fray in Seattle

 Ofo will be the third to join in, and aims to have a thousand bikes in the city by the end of the month.
 Like the others, you’ll rent one by scanning the QR code on its back.
 A buck gets you an hour, although all the companies are exploring other models for frequent users.

 Curbed, which is keeping close tabs on the industry, got details on the actual bikes ahead of the official Thursday launch.
-They’ll have three gears, baskets up front, and be more lightweight than those from rivals.
+They’ll have three gears, baskets up front and be more lightweight than those from rivals.
 That should help with Seattle’s many hills, and airless tires will prevent flats on our treacherous, pothole-filled streets.
 No helmets, though, which for casual riders are probably a good idea given how crowded our main thoroughfares are and how inattentive most drivers here are.
 Have I mentioned how unfriendly Seattle is to bikers?

-All the bike share companies are currently flouting Seattle’s helmet law, but it’s unlikely cops are going to give you a ticket unless you’re doing something really dumb.
+All the bike-share companies are currently flouting Seattle’s helmet law, but it’s unlikely cops are going to give you a ticket unless you’re doing something really dumb.
 Yield to pedestrians, please!

-Of course like Spin and LimeBike there will be significant “rebalancing,” i.e. trucks carrying bikes up from the bottoms of hills and snatching them from the boonies.
+Of course, like Spin and LimeBike, there will be significant “rebalancing,” i.e. trucks carrying bikes up from the bottoms of hills and snatching them from the boonies.
 One feature I’d like to see is the idea of putting bounties on bikes near you that need to be moved to better locations.
 Why send a truck when you can pay someone nearby a quarter to roll it along a few blocks?

 We’ll see how the current platforms pan out over the remainder of summer, but the true test will be fall.
 And winter.
 And spring.
 It rains a lot here and ridership will drop like a rock.